 Thailand is one of my favourite destinations that I have recently travelled to.
 It had been on my bucket list for so long, and when I finally went it didn’t disappoint.
-There are so many exciting places you can visit and activities you can do.
-For a lover of water based activities like me, I absolutely loved going scuba diving, snorkelling and surfing.
-It was my first time ever trying scuba diving, I was slight terrified but also so excited!
+There are so many exciting things to do in Thailand, and beautiful places you can visit.
+We were in Thailand for 10 days, and moved around from Phuket to the islands; Koh Phi Phi, Koh Lanta, the Similan Islands and Phang Nga Bay, where we did all kinds of fun activities like scuba diving, snorkelling and surfing.
+For a lover of water based activities like me, it was the perfect Thailand trip!
 Check out the video for full footage of all the cool fish we saw!

 We were in Thailand for 10 days, and were primarily based in Phuket, which we used as base to go on day trips in the area.
 We then took the ferry and spent a couple nights in Koh Lanta, and then a couple nights in Koh Phi Phi.
 We went to Thailand in October, which is theoretically wet season, but don’t let this deter you!
 We had a great time anyway, and the occasional rain never disturbed our plans.

 We were based in a hotel in Karon Beach, where we spent 5 nights.
 While in Phuket we spent time going to places like Kata Beach to go surfing, or going to the Karon View Point.
 Surfing and view points are two of my favourite things while travelling to new places, so we just had to do it!
 Surfing in Kata Beach is great, the waves were big and it wasn’t busy.
 We rented boards for a couple hours for the equivalent of £5.
+The only other place where I surfed was Bali, and I have to admit that even if I’m not very good at it I really enjoy it and would love to become good at it.
+Progress not perfection!
 We primarily used it as a base to go on day trips, for example we did day trips to Phang Nga Bay and to the Similan Islands.

 Phang Nga Bay: